 The above are only two of the four funding models that are available for building owners to finance the installation of distributed antenna systems.
 Stay tuned for the next CTS Cabling blog to learn more about the last two funding models that round out the list: hybrid funding and neutral hosting.

 In the meantime, if you are interested in learning more about DAS, the experts at CTS Cabling would be more than happy to help.
-We have cable contractors in Salt Lake City, Phoenix, Tucson, and Albuquerque that are available to discuss your specific coverage needs.
+We have cable contractors in Salt Lake City, Phoenix, or Tucson, that are available to discuss your specific coverage needs.
 Please call CTS Cabling at 877-685-2626 or contact us online.